coreyarch1234/clipboard-health/README.md

 3. Serving the data from an Express web server as an API.
 4. Visualizing it using React and D3.

  * **Note:** I will be linking important files in this documentation.
 Feel free to click and view in a separate tab.
+I will be going over the important methods and implementations.

 # Step 1 - Cleaning the data: